-he Maestro User Interface and the Administration Hub components permit limited User Interface branding by allowing the administrator the choice of using institutional or company logo images instead of the LISTSERV Maestro logos, and by adding a few text strings at prominent locations, such as the header and footer of each page.
+he Maestro User Interface and the Administration Hub components permit limited User Interface branding by adding text strings at prominent locations, such as the header and footer of each page.

 Note: The Subscriber Interface is fully customizable, see Section 2 Customizing the Subscriber Interface for details.
 To change the text used in the LUI and HUB interfaces, see Section 4 Using the Resource Translation Tool.